crosswalk-project/crosswalk-website/public/documentation/cordova/migrate_an_application.md

     <li><strong>kitchensink</strong></li>
     </ol>

-    The sequence of commands you need is as follows (from the top-level project directory):
+    Here are the commands needed (from the top-level project directory):

         # this finds the root directory of the Android SDK installed
         # on your system, assuming the android command is on your